coins/bitcoin-scripts/op_lookup.md

-## Multiple Lookup Tables
+## Multiple Lookup Tables and Function Calls

-Here is an example of two different lookup tables, which allow to simmulate function calls.
+Here is an example of two different lookup tables, which allow to mimic function calls.
 The position of the lookup table in the stack becomes the function name.

 ```
 btcdeb "[